Skip to main content

 Database Snapshots 📸

 You can download a snapshot of the Juno database to reduce the network syncing time.
 Only the blocks created after the snapshot will be synced when you run the node.
+Fresh snapshots are automatically uploaded once a week and are available under the links below.

 Mainnet